About the Boxer Dog

 While Boxers are not at risk in terms of conservation status, they face several health-related challenges due to selective breeding.
 Common inherited conditions include Boxer cardiomyopathy (ARVC), hip dysplasia, hypothyroidism, and certain cancers such as mast cell tumors and lymphoma.
 Brachycephalic airway syndrome is also a concern, particularly in hot or humid climates.
 Overbreeding and poor breeding practices can exacerbate these issues.
 Obesity is a growing challenge due to sedentary lifestyles in some domestic settings.
 Human impact is primarily positive, as Boxers are popular companion animals, but irresponsible breeding and lack of health screening remain ongoing concerns.
 Population trends are stable, with the breed ranking among the most popular worldwide, though regional variations in popularity exist.

-Scientific Name
+Scientific name

 Canis lupus familiaris

-Be the first to share your observations about the Boxer Dog!
+Share your observations about the Boxer Dog.